PUBLISHED IN JUNE 2021

 We accept PayPal and E-transfers or we will invoice you through he Square Invoicing System

-(Click on TransGender Publishing for the contact form, shipping and handling costs vary by delivery location)
+(Click on TransGender Publishing for the contact form, tell us which book(s) you are interested in and provide your shipping address and telephone number for the delivery folks, shipping and handling costs vary by delivery location)

 ALSO AVAILABLE FROM: